BOLTZZ/R/R Fundamentals/Machine Learning.md

 * ROC curves are quite good for comparing methods (guessing or height cutoff) but neither of the measures plotted depend on prevelance.
 In these cases (where prevelance matters), we might make a *precision-recall plot*, its similar to ROC but precision is plotted against recall:
 <img src = "https://rafalab.github.io/dsbook/book_files/figure-html/precision-recall-1-1.png" width = 400 height = 200>
 The reason guessing method is higher for males than females is because of the bias of more male data than female data.

+Conditional Probabilities:
+* In machine learning algorithms we can't predict outcomes perfectly all the time.
+The most common reason for this is because it's impossible.
+Most datasets will include groups of observations with the same exact observed values for all predictors, resulting in the same prediction.
+But, they have different outcomes making it impossible to make the predictions right for all these observations.
+For example, for any given height (x) you will have both males and females x inches tall so you can't predict them all right.
+But, we can still build algorithms much better than guessing and, in some cases, better than expert opinion.
+* To achieve this in an optimal way, we make use of probabilistic representations of the problem.
+Observations with the same observed values for the predictors may not all be the same but, we can assume they all have the same probability of this class or that class.